CameronCS/csJava/README.md

 I know I Do.

-If Package is interesting you don't forget to look at
+If this Package is interesting you don't forget to look at

 C++ Documentation is coming soon